Skip to main content

 • Major Professor – for graduate students, your major professor serves as your advisor and mentor, including brainstorming around issues with your own students if you’re TA-ing, questions about work/life balance, academic issues, etc.

-Please note: professors and advisors aren’t therapists or parents.
+Also, please note that professors and advisors aren’t therapists or parents.
 There are limits to how they can help if what you really need is academic coaching, therapy, workshops on navigating interpersonal relationships, financial help, etc. And sometimes the outside perspective you really need is indeed just your parent or a good friend.
 But if you need referrals to these resources, see Dina.

 2. Coordinators and Area Heads

-• Student Support Coordinator within the department: when in doubt, start with Dina Canup (Fine Arts 302, dinac@uga.edu).
+• Student Support Coordinator within the department: when in doubt, start with Dina Canup (Fine Arts 302).
 Undergrads, grad students, faculty: when you have a problem and don’t know where to start, if you are faculty or TA who has a student who needs a referral or information for services on campus, when you have a concern and could use an ear or guidance for next steps.

 Referrals include but aren’t limited to: